 Davis is one of the most decorated players in NFL history.
-He anchored a Packers defensive line that would achieve dynasty status under Vince Lombardi, winning five NFL championships and two Super Bowls from 1961-68.
+He anchored a Packers defensive line to achieve dynasty status under Vince Lombardi, winning five NFL championships and two Super Bowls from 1961-68.

 Eller was the left defensive end for the famed “Purple People Eaters” unit that dominated the NFL in the early 1970s.
 His 133.5 career sacks would be good enough to rank 12th all-time if sacks had been counted as an official statistic during his era.
 He played in 4 Super Bowls and was named the 1971 defensive player of the year.

 At 6-foot-8, 260 pounds, Atkins was anything but a gentle giant.
-He used his immense size, nasty disposition and agility as a champion high jumper to dominate opposing offensive linemen for 17 seasons.
-Atkins wa named all-pro 10 times during his career.
+Instead, he used his immense size, nasty disposition, and agility as a champion high jumper to dominate opposing offensive linemen for 17 seasons.
+Atkins was named all-pro 10 times during his career.

 White would thrive as one of the best interior linemen to ever play in the NFL.
 He also was extremely durable, missing just one game in 14 seasons.
 The Hall of Famer played in three Super Bowls, six NFC title games and is one of just three defensive linemen in NFL history to win a Super Bowl MVP.

-Youngblood was one of the toughest players to ever play the game.
-He famously played throughout the playoffs, the Super Bowl and even the Pro Bowl with a broken leg.
+Youngblood was one of the toughest players ever to play the game.
+He famously played with a broken leg throughout the playoffs, the Super Bowl, and even the Pro Bowl.
 He unofficially compiled 151.5 sacks in 202 games during his Hall of Fame career.

-Buchanan missed just one game in 13 seasons making him one of the most durable players in NFL history.
-It was his immense size, speed and power that helped him become one of the greatest defensive tackles in the history of the game.
+Buchanan missed just one game in 13 seasons, making him one of the most durable players in NFL history.
+However, his immense size, speed, and power helped him become one of the greatest defensive tackles in the history of the game.
 His long frame (6-7) helped him bat down 16 passes in 1967.

 There is not another defensive tackle on this list that could find his way into an opposing backfield with the ferocity and ease of Randle.
 His 137.5 career sacks officially rank seventh all-time and first among defensive tackles.
-He is the only true defensive tackle in the 100 Sack Club out of the 31 total members.
+In addition, he is the only true defensive tackle in the 100 Sack Club out of the 31 total members.

-Known as “Mr.Cowboy” Lilly missed one game during his 14 seasons.
-He is considered one of the most intelligent players in NFL history and Lilly’s volatile combination of speed and strength helped him become one of the all-time greats at the defensive tackle position.
+Known as “Mr.Cowboy,” Lilly missed one game during his 14 seasons.
+He is considered one of the most intelligent players in NFL history.
+Lilly’s volatile combination of speed and strength helped him become one of the all-time greats at the defensive tackle position.

 Marchetti’s skills as an elite run-stopper and relentless pass rusher earned him 11 consecutive trips to the Pro Bowl.
 He was named the top defensive end of the NFL’s first 50 years.

 He earned his nickname thanks to a nasty mean streak that helped him dominate opposing offensive linemen.
 A temperament that often carried over even after the whistle had blown.
-He was a disruptive force in the middle and proved to be extremely effective against both the run and the pass in spite of constant double-teams throughout his career.
+He was a disruptive force in the middle and proved to be extremely effective against both the run and the pass despite constant double-teams throughout his career.

-No other player in the history of the game could explode through an offensive line quite like No. 92.
-He was a master of the “swim move,” the bull rush and the forearm shiver.
+No other player in the game’s history could explode through an offensive line quite like No. 92.
+He was a master of the “swim move,” the bull rush, and the forearm shiver.
 These techniques helped White fight through constant double-teams, transforming him into an unstoppable force as a pass rusher.